-- The height of the mower handle can be adjusted as follows: - 1.
-Loosen the three lower nuts on each lower handle as shown in Figure 2.6. - 2.
-Loosen the one nut securing each upper brace to the lower handle.
-See Figure 2.6.
+The height of the mower handle can be adjusted as follows:

+1. Loosen the nuts on each lower handle as shown in Figure 2.5.

+IMPORTANT!
+Some models are equipped with braces that attach to the lower handle brackets and must be loosened before handle height can be adjusted.
-2. Move upper mower handle up or down until the desired position is achieved.

-3. Tighten all loosened hardware on each lower handle to maintain desired position.
+- 2. Move upper mower handle up or down until the desired position is achieved. - 3.
+Tighten the lower nuts on each lower handle to maintain desired position.